 Support for Student Carers

 Coming to university whilst being a carer can make completing your studies and engaging in university life very challenging.
 Often it involves juggling studies alongside travelling home and additional caring responsibilities.
-However, the Advice team are here to offer a range of support, information and advice to help you manage it all—throughout your time at Exeter, you’re not alone.
+However, the Advice team are here to offer a range of support to help you manage it all—throughout your time at Exeter, you’re not alone.

 Do I qualify?